Safeguarding Contact

 “When Charlotte comes home, she has a huge smile on her face and she can’t stop talking about her achievements,” said Mackenzie.
 “She doesn’t get many opportunities to excel.
 In basketball, she gets awards – she was named best team player last year – and she’s recognised for her hard work.
 Basketball has given her hope in something she can achieve on her own and the chance to meet more people.
 She has so much more confidence now.”

-Francine acknowledges CURB has given her daughter opportunities to build independence, social skills and confidence that she may not have otherwise had.
+Francine acknowledges that StreetGym and Camden Council’s CURB program have given her daughter opportunities to build independence, social skills and confidence that she may not have otherwise had.

 “She’s happier.
 And she finds it easier to talk to people and make friends now.
 The social and mental health benefits are real.
 I just want Charlotte to be happy and accepted, like the rest of us.
 And getting kids off social media – the more of that, the better,” Francine said.